RoamGuru Roam Guru

 Ruzafa

-Valencia's hippest neighborhood, packed with innovative restaurants and a creative food scene.
+Valencia's hippest neighborhood, packed with innovative restaurants and a creative food scene that moves fast.
+Places open and close here with alarming speed.
+These have survived.

 Café Berlin (Calle de Cadiz 22, open daily 09:00-02:00, €8-15)